 - ProTEC Micro Fleece

-However, the other ProCool fabrics can be substituted.
+Other ProCool fabrics can be used as they are quick to dry.
 Use the plain side facing out and the mesh pattern side facing in for a better effect, but either way will work.
 Outermost Layer for Face Masks Fabric Finder

 Some people have asked about using waterproof PUL as an outer layer.
 According to me PUL will not provide sufficient breathability for a mask.